Making Places Safe

 - Crime needs a place to happen.

-- Making Places Safe and crime prevention should focus on the where question.
+- Making Places Safe from crime puts focus on the where question.

 - It is far easier to develop a security plan for a single place than to figure out answers to innumerable questions about who, what, when, how, and why a crime might occur.